 At 7pm you will receive an introduction to scuba kit and at 8pm you will get in the pool with an instructor.
-This is a great value evening out and, if you decide to learn now, we have a seven week course for beginners that starts on To be confirmed.
+This is a great value evening out and, if you decide to learn now, we will have a seven week course for beginners that will start on 24 May.

-To book a try dive email Mark now on email@example.com
+To book a try dive email Debbie on email@example.com

 Why do we love diving so much?

 It is exciting –seeing marine animals, wrecks, reefs and seascapes.

 Relaxing – floating weightless underwater helps unwind from day to day stresses.